Project Management

 Tracking and managing budgets

 If you have a budget from the prior year, this is a good starting point for predicting income and finding expenses that can be eliminated.
 Break down your totals for the upcoming months, track actual revenue and expenses next to predicted, and use that to adjust costs for the remainder of the year.
+The earlier you spot a project drifting off plan, the more options you have to recover the margin.

 What Happens When a Project is Complete?